Resources

 xwe’í [arrive, arriving, come here, have come, get here, get back]

-These audio works by Dylan Robinson are intended to accompany you as you move through Victoria.
-Please download the audio files to your listening device / phone or stream from Bandcamp.
+Available only from April 22nd to June 3rd, these audio works by Dylan Robinson are intended to accompany you as you move through Victoria.

 You will need headphones or earphones in order to listen as you move.
 These works are not for stationary listening; they are instructions to follow, requiring you to move and undertake actions.